-Check out a few answers I came across on the Internet.
+Check out a few answers I came across.
 Some are laughable, others could be true!

 "Mullet jump so they can see where they're going."

-When I heard this I laughed out loud.
-It was just too cute.
-If a kid asks me this, that is exactly what I am going to tell them.
-It’s just so obvious.
+If a kid asks me why mullet jump, that is exactly what I am going to tell him.
+It's just so obvious.

 "Mullet jump because they are running from predators."

-Yes!
-And no. The long jumps where we see mullet just kinda sail through the air (like a football being tossed by Drew Brees) are not in response to predatory action.
-They’re just too calm and deliberate in their jumping.
-Besides, when I see a mullet long jump, I don’t ever see predators in the vicinity chasing them.
+The long jumps where you see mullet sail through the air (like a football being tossed by Drew Brees) are not in response to predatory action.
+They're just too calm and deliberate in their jumping.
+Besides, when you see a mullet long jump, you don't ever see predators in the vicinity chasing them.